Fantom-Factory/afBedSheet/readme.md

 Route handlers are usually written by the application developer, but a couple of common use-cases are bundled with `BedSheet`:

-- [FileHandler](http://repo.status302.com/doc/afBedSheet/FileHandler.html): Maps request URLs to files on file system.
+- [FileHandler](http://repo.status302.com/doc/afBedSheet/FileHandler.html): Maps request URLs to files on the file system.
 - [PodHandler](http://repo.status302.com/doc/afBedSheet/PodHandler.html) : Maps request URLs to pod file resources.

 ## Response Objects